Women are a high priority at Fort Loudoun Medical Center. In one convenient location, we offer:

 - Ultrasound for viewing blood vessels, internal organs and other tissues

-The Women’s Services Department uses the latest mammogram technology to obtain clearer images for proper diagnosis.
+The Women’s Services Department uses the latest mammogram technology, including 3D mammography, to obtain clearer images for proper diagnosis.
 The user-friendly design of our equipment means greater comfort for a women while receiving her breast cancer screening and diagnosis.
 The new technology cuts scan time in half, allowing patients to be seen more quickly.
 The only preparation needed is that women should not wear or should remove deodorant.
 Deodorant pads are provided for patients to use for reapplication after their mammogram.

 - Screening mammograms: The American Cancer Society recommends that women have a yearly screening mammogram after age 40.
 No physician order is needed.
 The exam takes about 15 minutes.
 The patient’s primary physician receives results; the patient also receives results by mail.